2 Introduction to Machine Learning

 2.1.1 Test questions

-In ML, predictors (or the explaining variables) are often called features:
+In ML, predictors (the explanatory variables) are often called features:

 In supervised learning the response (y) and the features (x) are known: